Penang: Post-independence era

 George Town's status as a free port was rescinded by the Malaysian federal government in 1969.
 This led to a loss of maritime trade, causing massive unemployment and brain drain.
 To revive the economy, Chief Minister Lim Chong Eu established the Bayan Lepas Free Industrial Zone in 1972.
 Massive industrialisation proved instrumental in reversing Penang's economic slump and led to the state's rapid economic growth until the late 1990s.
 Under Lim's tenure, the Penang Bridge, the first road link between Penang Island and the Malay Peninsula, was built.

 Persistent brain drain, aggravated by federal policies prioritising the growth of Kuala Lumpur, resulted in Penang losing its leading position in the national economy by the 21st century.
 This decline, compounded by various issues including incoherent urban planning, poor traffic management and the dilapidation of George Town's heritage enclave following the repeal of the Rent Control Act in 2001, contributed to growing dissatisfaction within Penang's society.
 In response, civil societies in George Town mobilised public support to rejuvenate the city.
 Resentment against the Barisan Nasional (BN) administration led to the Pakatan Rakyat bloc (now Pakatan Harapan) rising to power through the 2008 state election.
 Efforts to preserve George Town's heritage architecture led to the city's historical core being designated as a UNESCO World Heritage Site that year.

+In 2025, a sovereignty dispute emerged between the states of Penang and Kedah regarding the long-standing annual lease payment agreement for Penang.
+The payment, which had been fixed at 10,000 Spanish dollars since at least 1800, was increased to RM10 million by the federal government in 2018.
+Menteri Besar of Kedah Muhammad Sanusi Md Nor announced intentions to pursue legal action to revise the payment amount, arguing that the historical lease agreement governing Penang's status requires updated compensation to reflect modern economic conditions.
+Kedah asserted that the arrangement, dating back over 200 years to the initial acquisition of Penang Island and Seberang Perai by the British East India Company, is no longer equitable under contemporary circumstances.
+The Penang state government rejected these claims, reaffirming its status as a sovereign state within the Malaysian federation.
+Chief Minister Chow Kon Yeow stated that Penang's sovereignty is protected under the Constitution of Malaysia, which supersedes historical lease arrangements.